disha-dp/MoodClassification/README.md

 # MoodClassification
-[Our presentation can be found here.](http://prezi.com/mj5sc4nndzx8/?utm_campaign=share&utm_medium=copy&rc=ex0share)
+[Our presentation can be found here.](http://prezi.com/mj5sc4nndzx8/?utm_campaign=share&utm_medium=copy&rc=ex0share) The code base has implementations of:
+1. Web crawer
+2. Naive Bayes
+3. Convolutional Neural Netowrk (Implementation on very similar lines from Yoon Kim's CNN implementation for text classification)
 ##Requirements
 Code is written in Python (2.7) and requires Theano (0.7).
 'polyglot-hi.pkl' is the file which has the maximum hindi words, in which each word is represented a 1x64 vector